Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Introduction

-On the basis of the observations above, we define the origins of pan angles in a Manhattan world~\cite{Coughlan1999} to remove the pan-angle ambiguity.
-To achieve accurate and robust estimation, we propose a learning-based calibration method that predicts extrinsic parameters (pan, tilt, and roll angles), focal length, and a distortion coefficient simultaneously from a single image in~\fref{fig-concept}.
-Our heatmap regression predicts each direction using labeled image coordinates to distinguish the four directions of a road intersection in our Manhattan world.
-Furthermore, we introduce additional geometric keypoints, called auxiliary diagonal points (ADPs), to address the lack of VPs in each image.
+On the basis of the observations above, to achieve accurate and robust estimation, we propose a learning-based calibration method that estimates extrinsics (pan, tilt, and roll angles), focal length, and a distortion coefficient simultaneously from a single image in~\fref{fig-concept}.
+Our heatmap regression estimates each direction using labeled image coordinates to distinguish the four directions of a road intersection in a Manhattan world.
+Furthermore, we introduce additional geometric keypoints, called auxiliary diagonal points (ADPs), to compensate for the lack of VPs in each image.

-To investigate the effectiveness of the proposed methods, we conducted extensive experiments on three large-scale datasets~\cite{Chang2018, Mirowski2019, Zhou2020} and two subsets as well as off-the-shelf cameras.
+To investigate the effectiveness of the proposed methods, we conducted extensive experiments on three large-scale datasets~\cite{Chang2018, Mirowski2019, Zhou2020} as well as off-the-shelf cameras.
 This evaluation demonstrated that our method notably outperforms conventional geometry-based~\cite{Lochman2021, Pritts2018} and learning-based~\cite{Lopez2019, Wakai2022, Wakai2021} methods.
-The major contributions of our study are summarized as follows: \begin{itemize} \item We propose a definition of pan angles in a Manhattan world.
-The definition is based on the directions of roads with respect to the camera location and the travel direction, and it removes pan-angle ambiguity.
-To the best of our knowledge, we are the first researchers to calibrate pan angles without four-fold rotational symmetric ambiguity from a general scene image.

-\item We propose a heatmap-based VP estimator for recovering the rotation from an image, to achieve higher accuracy and robustness than geometry-based methods using arc detectors.
+The major contributions of our study are summarized as follows: \begin{itemize} \item We propose a heatmap-based VP estimator for recovering the rotation from a single image to achieve higher accuracy and robustness than geometry-based methods using arc detectors.

-\item We introduce auxiliary diagonal points with an optimal 3D arrangement based on the spatial uniformity of regular octahedron groups, to address the ambiguity caused by the lack of VPs in an image. \end{itemize}
+\item We introduce auxiliary diagonal points with an optimal 3D arrangement based on the spatial uniformity of regular octahedron groups to address the lack of VPs in an image. \end{itemize}